Pierre Martin de La Martinière: Later life and travel to the north

 In 1664, La Martinière settled in Paris and became "chymical physician of the Royal Court", a title which gave him the right to practice in the capital city.

-In 1670 (this date is controversial (see §Controversy over the date of La Martinière's journey to the north, below), La Martinière happened to be in Copenhagen at the time when the Danish Northern Trading Company, after having been granted franchise by Frederick III of Denmark, was to undertake an expedition to the northern realms with the objective of ascertaining the type of trade that could be maintained with the indigenous populations of the north.
+In 1670 (though, according to some accounts, as early as 1653; see below), La Martinière happened to be in Copenhagen when the Danish Northern Trading Company, having been granted franchise by Frederick III of Denmark, was to undertake an expedition to the northern realms with the objective of ascertaining the type of trade that could be maintained with the indigenous populations of the north.
 The king had for this reason equipped a fleet of three trading vessels belonging to the company.
 La Martinière, with the assistance of one of his friends, was enlisted as surgeon on board one of those ships and thus had the opportunity to wander through the coasts of Norway, Lapland, northern Russia, Novaya Zemlya, Greenland and Iceland for a period of five months.
-An account of the expedition was later published by him in 1671 in Paris.It is the first published travel report written by a Frenchman describing the Arctic coasts of Europe.
+An account of the expedition was later published by him in 1671 in Paris.
+It is the first published travel report written by a Frenchman describing the Arctic coasts of Europe.

-Although his career is to some extent known, the same is not true as regards his private life.
-Concerning it, very few information is available.
+Although La Martinière's career is to some extent known, the same is not true as regards his private life.
+Concerning the latter, very little information is available.
 It seems that he married two times.

-La Martinière died towards 1676 according to some sources, aged 42.
+La Martinière died in or about 1676 according to some sources, at the age of 42.
 According to other sources, however, he died much later in 1690.

 Controversy over the date of La Martinière's journey to the north

 No consensus exists concerning the date of La Martinière's journey to the north.
-While some sources place his journey in the year of 1670, it is a common practice to assign 1653 instead of 1670 as its date.
+While some sources place the expedition in the year of 1670, the date is also commonly given as 1653 instead of 1670.
 Väinö Tanner even writes that the travel took place in 1647.
-The date 1647 is undoubtedly fallacious since it is clearly implied in the account of La Martinière's voyage that the travel did not occur prior to 1653 (see pp. 1–2 of the third edition of La Martinière's travel account).
+The date 1647 is undoubtedly fallacious, however, since it is clearly implied in the account of La Martinière's voyage that the travel did not occur prior to 1653 (see pp. 1–2 of the third edition of La Martinière's travel account).
 The following arguments have been set forth to prove the dates 1647 and 1653 erroneous and the date 1670 veracious: